Primitive asymptotics in $\phi^4$ vector theory: theory in four dimensions

 \section{$\phi^4$ theory in four dimensions}

 Everything so far has been about identifying and enumerating graphs, and understanding their combinatorial properties.
-In a realistic theory, the Feynman integral of each graph has some non-trivial value.
-In this last section, we use the numerical values of primitive graphs in $\phi^4$ theory in four spacetime dimensions, which is the Feynman period (\cref{sec:periods}), in order to examine to what extent the qualitative combinatorial findings stay true in a more realistic setting.
+In this last section, we take into account the numerical values of primitive graphs in $\phi^4$ theory in four spacetime dimensions, which are the Feynman periods (\cref{sec:periods}), in order to examine to what extent the qualitative combinatorial findings stay true when Feynman graphs are weighted by other factors beyond their $O(N)$- and automorphism- symmetry factors.